richfrick/news-app-ui/README.md

    `npm install`

+4. Run tests the (written using vitest & react-testing-library)

+   `npm run test`

-4. Start the app by running
+5. Start the app by running

    `npm run dev`

-5. By default vite will run the app on `http://localhost:5173/` if it is free but the teminal will tell you the port it has been opened on.
+6. By default vite will run the app on `http://localhost:5173/` if it is free but the teminal will tell you the port it has been opened on.

 This portfolio project was created as part of a Digital Skills Bootcamp in Software Engineering provided by [Northcoders](https://northcoders.com/)